International Finance

 Why does this opportunity exist?

-• Balance sheet constraints: Banks that would arbitrage the basis face leverage ratio limits (Basel III)
+• Balance-sheet constraints.
+Banks that would arbitrage the basis face Basel III leverage and NSFR limits.

-• Counterparty risk: 5-year CCS creates significant bilateral exposure
+• Counterparty risk.
+A 5-year CCS creates significant bilateral exposure (offset only partly by collateral).

-2. The basis widened (more demand for USD funding, fewer arbitrageurs)
+2. The basis became more negative (more demand for USD funding, fewer arbitrageurs) — raising synthetic USD funding costs.

 Market context